 23. Where matters required by this ISA (UK) to be communicated are communicated orally, the auditor shall include them in the audit documentation, and when and to whom they were communicated.
-Where matters have been communicated in writing, the auditor shall retain a copy of the communication as part of the audit documentation.
-(Ref: Para.
+Where matters have been communicated in writing, the auditor shall retain a copy of the communication as part of the audit documentation.2 (Ref: Para.
 A54)

-&lt;sup>1j Paragraph 16R-2 deals with the auditor's responsibilities to prepare an additional report to the audit committee.
+Paragraph 16R-2 deals with the auditor's responsibilities to prepare an additional report to the audit committee.

-&lt;sup>1k ISA (UK) 700 (Revised June 2016), Forming an Opinion and Reporting on Financial Statements.
+^{1k} ISA (UK) 700 (Revised June 2016), Forming an Opinion and Reporting on Financial Statements.

 23D-1.
-For audits of financial statements of public interest entities, the auditor shall retain any other data and documents that are important in supporting the additional report to the audit committee2a as part of the audit documentation.
+For audits of financial statements of public interest entities, the auditor shall retain any other data and documents that are important in supporting the additional report to the audit committee^{2a} as part of the audit documentation.